Card Factory (LON:CARD) Stock Price Down 27.4% – Should You Sell?

-Several equities research analysts have recently issued reports on CARD shares.
-Canaccord Genuity Group reaffirmed a “buy” rating and set a GBX 185 price objective on shares of Card Factory in a research report on Thursday, October 2nd.
-Peel Hunt reaffirmed a “hold” rating and set a GBX 110 price target on shares of Card Factory in a report on Tuesday, September 30th.
-Two equities research analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of GBX 148.33.
+A number of analysts have recently commented on the stock.
+Peel Hunt reiterated a “hold” rating and issued a GBX 110 price target on shares of Card Factory in a research note on Tuesday, September 30th.
+Canaccord Genuity Group restated a “buy” rating and issued a GBX 185 target price on shares of Card Factory in a report on Thursday, October 2nd.
+Two investment analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of GBX 148.33.

-Card Factory (LON:CARD – Get Free Report) last announced its quarterly earnings results on Tuesday, September 30th.
-The company reported GBX 2.80 earnings per share for the quarter.
+Card Factory (LON:CARD – Get Free Report) last posted its quarterly earnings data on Tuesday, September 30th.
+The company reported GBX 2.80 earnings per share (EPS) for the quarter.
 Card Factory had a net margin of 7.79% and a return on equity of 13.00%.
-As a group, equities analysts expect that Card Factory plc will post 15.8347676 earnings per share for the current year.
+On average, equities research analysts forecast that Card Factory plc will post 15.8347676 EPS for the current fiscal year.

 Card Factory Company Profile